goblivend/Advent-of-code/2022/README.md

 ### Day 22 :

-This day was quite easy to figure out a solution, the issue was to visualize the specific values to use for example the new coordinates when using the dice and the new directions,
+This day was quite easy to figure out a solution, the issue was to visualize the specific values to use for example the new coordinates when using the dice and the new directions.

+### Day 23 :

+This day was really straight forward, I was doing part two instead of part one without even realizing, just a tiny error of 1 in part two annoyed me but that's all.